bzcheeseman/Dali/docs/new_function_proposal.md

 9. All the code related to particular function should ideally reside in one file, or as few files as possible.

 10. Make sure that `dot.cu.cpp` can be implemented in sane way.

+11. Nicely handle the fact that some functions for the inside of computation are reused.
+For exmaple conv uses computation for im to col and copy.

+Proposal spliting functions in functions and computations - computations are very barebone - they are mostly typed_evals with maybe some convinience functions.